MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libgfx-blockwraps.md

 -- Returns true/false depending on the wrapper existence. gfx.blockwraps.is_alive(id: int)

--- Searches for wrappers at the specified position.
+-- Searches for wrapper at the specified position.
--- Returns an array of wrapper ids. gfx.block wrap s.get_on_pos(position: vec3)
+-- Returns the wrapper id.

--- Removes all wrappers at the specified position. gfx.blockwraps.unwrap_on_pos(position: vec3)
+gfx.block wrap s.get_on_pos(position: vec3)
 ```

 Wrappers are removed automatically when the block is broken/replaced.